VogelPapaFinn/gc9a01-overlay-spi1_cs3/README.md

 # GC9A01 FBTFT overlay

+This is a fork of the original dtoverlay for the GC9A01.
+For my project I need to use three different displays at once.
+Therefore I changed the overlay to use SPI1 instead of SPI0 because it allows the use of 3x CS pins.
+To use with SPI0 and only 2x CS pins, all you have to do is removing: "spidev@2", gc9a01_3_pins", "gc9a01@2" and replacing "spi1" (two times) with "spi0"!
+The following lines are all from the forked repo.
+This is everything I changed (so far)!

+### Note from the forked repo
 The `gc9a01-overlay.dts` [was commited](https://github.com/raspberrypi/linux/commit/efaad621ac01729c9656c47ce009ddb8e7698e16) on the official [Raspberry Pi Linux kernel](https://github.com/raspberrypi/linux).
 Development on this repository has ceased and any issue or new feature should be handled [there](https://github.com/raspberrypi/linux/blob/rpi-5.15.y/arch/arm/boot/dts/overlays/gc9a01-overlay.dts).

 ---